 Replacing overburdened VPNs (selected by 71% of respondents).
-Not only is zero trust more secure than VPNs, but it also allows employees to access applications more reliably and saves IT teams from keeping track of VPN clients.
+Not only is Zero Trust more secure than VPNs, but it also allows employees to access applications more reliably and saves IT teams from keeping track of VPN clients.

 What are the reasons for this widespread lack of progress?

 One culprit could be challenges with overall cloud transformation.
-Eighty percent of organisations accelerated their cloud adoption plans in 2020, but were unprepared.
+Eighty percent of organizations accelerated their cloud adoption plans in 2020, but were unprepared.
 When large chunks of data have not yet moved to the cloud from isolated data centers, it can become harder to secure using a single security tool.

 What can security leaders do to overcome these challenges?
 Here, briefly, are three approaches to consider:

 Choose a Zero Trust platform with self-service functionality.
 Like cloud transformation, managing user access patterns will never be simple.
 To make time for this important work, security leaders should look for Zero Trust tools that make other access management actions — e.g. integrating applications, or creating roles and role-based permissions — as easy and self-directed as possible.

 Gradually reduce dependence on a VPN, starting with developer apps.
 Security leaders agree that VPNs are overburdened and ineffective in a remote work environment.
 Zero Trust Network Access platforms replace the traffic-hauling latency of a VPN with identity-based protection on a per-application basis.
 Developer apps like Jira, Jenkins and Grafana are a great, common starting point on this journey.